/

 I was injured by the crime.
 What do I need to show?

 Proving this element involves showing the extent of the physical and mental (emotional) trauma the U-1 victim suffered because of this crime.
-The legal team will ask our clients to provide all records of any medical treatment you have received due to your injuries (if any).
-You may also need to receive mental health (therapy) treatment if you have not done so recently.
-Our team will also work with our clients to develop a victim statement that explains their physical and/or mental injuries.
+An attorney or legal team may ask the potential applicant to provide records of any medical treatment they have received, including therapy.

 Do I have to go to therapy?